MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/service-description/updates.md

 Microsoft Managed Desktop uses four Azure AD groups to manage updates:

-- Test: Non production devices intended to validate changes prior to deploying across the rest of the tenant.
+- Test: Non-production devices intended to validate changes prior to deploying the changes across the rest of the tenant.
-- First: Contains early software adopters and devices may be subject to pre-release updates.
+- First: Contains early software adopters, and devices may be subject to pre-release updates.
 - Fast: Prioritizes speed over stability.
-Useful for detecting quality issues before they are offered to the broad group.
+Useful for detecting quality issues before they are offered to the Broad group.
 - Broad: Last group to have feature and quality updates available.
 This group contains the majority of users in the tenant, and therefore favors stability over speed in deployment.

 Updates released by Microsoft are cumulative and may be categorized as quality or feature updates.
-For more information, see [Windows Update: FAQ](https://support.microsoft.com/en-us/help/12373/windows-update-faq).
+For more information, see [Windows Update: FAQ](https://support.microsoft.com/help/12373/windows-update-faq).

 How update deployment works:
 - Microsoft Managed Desktop deploys a new feature or quality update according the schedule specified below.
-- During deployment, Microsoft Managed Desktop monitors for signs of failure or other disruption (via telemetry signals and it's end-user support system); if any are detected, then the deployment to all current and future groups is immediately paused.
+- During deployment, Microsoft Managed Desktop monitors for signs of failure or other disruption (via telemetry signals and its end-user support system).
+If any are detected, then the deployment to all current and future groups is immediately paused.
-    - Example: if an issue is discovered while deploying a quality update to the First group, then First, Fast, and Broad will all be paused until the issue is resolved.
+    - Example: if an issue is discovered while deploying a quality update to the First group, then update deployments to First, Fast, and Broad will all be paused until the issue is resolved.
     - Compatibility issues may be reported by filing a ticket in the Microsoft Managed Desktop IT Admin portal.
 - Feature and quality updates are paused independently.
-Pause is in effect for 35 days by default but can be reduced or extended depending on whether the issue is remediated.
+Pause is in effect for 35 days by default, but can be reduced or extended depending on whether the issue is remediated.
 - Once the groups are un-paused, deployment resumes according to the schedule below.
 - This deployment process applies to both feature and quality updates, though the timeline varies for each.